We love Melbourne

 She is involved in a number of organisations and charities including Blue Ribbon Foundation, Variety — the Children’s Charity, and VicSport.

-Claude is managing director of Lombard The Paper People, an Australia Day Ambassador and a former director of Melbourne Tourism Authority.
+He is managing director of Lombard The Paper People, an Australia Day Ambassador for many years and a former director of Melbourne Tourism Authority.

 He has spent almost 50 years building his family business into a formidable stable of Australia’s best-known packaging, party and marketing houses, and is now involved with almost every major event in Australia.